 When a public safety dispatcher or police officer becomes aware of a possible or reported hate crime or hate incident, he or she shall notify the on-duty patrol supervisor so they may respond to the scene and/or provide victim assistance.
 The supervisor shall notify the Patrol Captain (if on-duty) or on-call command staff.
 Further notifications might be necessary depending on the situation.
 Within one week, a member from Senior Staff should visit with the victim (victim's family, etc.).
+Further, you may consider activating the Department of Justice Hate Crime Rapid Response Protocol for additional assistance when necessary (e.g. in cases involving GBI or death; arson or attempt arson; and/or use of explosives).

 Detectives and/or members of the Threat Management Unit may be assigned to respond or follow up on the matter and should take steps to keep the unit manager regularly apprised of progress and any issues of concern.
-The Crime Prevention Unit should also be assigned to provide follow-up services and referrals to the affected victim and/or group.
+The Crime Prevention Officer should also be assigned to provide follow-up services and referrals to the affected victim and/or group.